 Shorter submissions will be directed towards one of two destinations:

-Potential authors can use the flowchart below to choose the best destination for their submission.
+Potential authors can use the flowchart below to choose the best destination for submission.
+(Click on the image for a larger version.)

 Submission deadlines for HAPS Educator are: